lennokiki/simple-utils-tiny/README.md

 # simle-utils-tiny

-Some useful utils function for javascript
+Some useful regexp utils function for javascript

 ## Features